Mending the Soul Basic

 As a participant in a Mending the Soul Basic small group, healing awaits you within a safe and confidential small group community where peer survivors find the freedom to share their stories, often, for the very first time.
 You will experience freedom and encouragement here, as you make your way through the biblically grounded and research based psychologically integrated textbook and companion workbook.
 Please visit our FAQ section for more details on how Mending the Soul “Basic” small groups operate.

 We invite you to begin your healing journey in a Mending the Soul Basic small group.

 Mending the Soul Basic small groups are currently underway across the United States and throughout the world, with new locations added daily.
 Use our “Find a Group” to search for a group near you.
 Once you locate a group, contact the listed Facilitator or organization and fill out an online intake form.
 The Mending the Soul Certified Facilitator will contact you to discuss the details and help you determine your readiness for a group.
 All information provided on your intake form is kept strictly confidential.

-If there are no Mending the Soul small groups currently operating in your area, please click here to view a brief video outlining the suggested next steps.
-This video is also available in our FAQ section.
+If there are no Mending the Soul small groups currently operating in your area, contact our online group coordinator, Steffi Butler: email@example.com to get connected with a facilitator.

 Enroll in the next Mending the Soul Basic Facilitator online training course here.